globaltcad/swing-tree/README.md

 ---

-Also, note that the are usually 2 arguments added to a tree node: a `String` and then UI nodes.
+Also, note that there are usually 2 arguments added to a tree node: a `String` and then UI nodes.
 This first argument simply translates to the layout constraints which should be applied